nishrajani30/green-world/README.md

 ## About the Project

-This project is created in ReactJS and it is a simple website for Green World Initiative.
+This project is created in ReactJS, and it is a simple website for Green World Initiative.
 It has three parts:

 **1. Landing Page**:

 ![Landing Page](./assets/images/landing-page.png "Landing Page")

 The landing page of Green World Initiative is designed to be simple, visually appealing and user-friendly.
 It has been